guillebot/openhab-sucks/README.md

 # openhab-sucks

-My attemp at controlling Ecovacs vacuum cleaners from OpenHAB
+My attemp at monitor and control Ecovacs Deebot vacuum cleaners from OpenHAB

-At this small start, I'm basing the communication with Ecovacs on the great sucks library by @wpietri
+At the core, the great sucks library by @wpietri

 https://github.com/wpietri